ibm-cloud-docs/watsonxdata/spark-emr.md

     ```
     {: codeblock}

-1. Run the following commands to download the Hive metastore JAR file from the [location](https://github.com/IBM-Cloud/IBM-Analytics-Engine/tree/master/wxd-connectors/hms-connector) to your workstation:
+1. Run the following commands to download the Metadata Service JAR file from the [location](https://github.com/IBM-Cloud/IBM-Analytics-Engine/tree/master/wxd-connectors/hms-connector) to your workstation:

     The JAR file must be present in the `/home/hadoop` location on all nodes of the cluster.
 Make a note of the `spark.driver.extraClassPath` and `spark.executor.extraClassPath`.
     {: important}